rahulseetharaman/rahulseetharaman.github.io/content/notes/sometimes-pain-is-good.md

 categories: [Contemplations]
 ---

 Today I was in Yoga class (today's class was called Slow Flow), which involves holding poses for a longer time.
-On a particularly lazy Sunday afternoon, this can get very strenous.
+On a particularly lazy Sunday morning, this can get very strenous.

 I moved to California in Aug 2024, with the first two years spent in grad school at Amherst, MA for my masters.
 While in Amherst, I used to get lonely a lot, and thorughout my two years, I just couldn't find myself a social group to hang out with.
 It made me very bitter and angered at the universe and God and what not.
 Why did I jump to this tangent ?
 Let me explain.